GOING HOME by Roger Hathaway, Jan 21, 2012

 I guess my first answer is that she knows she is a beloved child of her Father, and she knows that she will never be without Him, her Savior, or the angels who watch over her.
 I do not encourage her to do what I do because it is her task to walk her own path and hear the guidance she receives.
 So, I would be leaving her in the loving hands of her Almighty Father.

-(Note added to this paragraph a few hours after writing it on Saturday, Feb 11th: A friend phoned us midday to tell Lisa about an incident which happened to him a few hours ago, perhaps even when I was writing this paragraph about Lisa.
-He said that when he was in his furnace room where he often goes to pray when he heard an audible voice saying “I will never leave you nor forsake you.”
-He said he has read those words in the Bible many times, but this morning he heard an audible voice, and there were a few more words, something like "Do not fear for I am with you always."
-Upon hearing those words, he thought of Lisa and felt compelled to phone her and tell her the message.
+(Note added to the above paragraph a few hours after writing it on Saturday, Feb 11th: A friend phoned us midday to tell Lisa about an incident which happened to him a few hours ago, perhaps even when I was writing that paragraph about Lisa.
+He said that when he was in his furnace room where he often goes to pray, he heard an audible voice saying “I will never leave you nor forsake you.”
+He said he has read those words in the Bible many times, but this morning he heard that spoken audibly, and there were a few more words, something like "Do not fear for I am with you always."
+Upon hearing those words, he thought instantly of Lisa and felt compelled to phone her and tell her the message.
 I should mention that this man knows nothing about my suicide consideration, nor has any other reason to comfort Lisa with that message.
 At this writing, he still knows nothing of this topic.)

 Secondly, Jesus addressed this issue in Mat 19:29, saying: "And everyone who has left houses or brothers or sisters or father or mother or wife or children or lands, for My name’s sake, shall receive a hundredfold, and inherit eternal life."
 You won’t hear that from preachers, but it’s there in Matthew’s gospel; Jesus did say it.
 Whew!
 It certainly isn’t easy to follow Him, or even to convince my reluctant mind that I should.
 The anguish of this ordeal is terrible.

 Just yesterday, in a phone call from a distant friend, we touched on this subject.
 I said, "if you lived in a hovel and there was a palace next door waiting for you, would you not go over to it?"
 He said that he wanted to enjoy the rest of his life with his family.
-For me, the satisfaction of wallowing in this world is decreasing, while the happy desire to go home is increasing.
-I feel ecstatic about that Home to which I feel so strongly called.
+For me, the satisfaction of wallowing in this world has become deplorable, while the happy excitement of going home has become ecstasy.
+I feel like a sled-dog lunging in the traces, so eager to go to that Home to which I feel so strongly called.
 It's a very positive motivation.

 FEB 16, 2012: